HackYourFuture/post-grad-ed/Week3/README.md

 ### Finished?

-At the end of this week you need to deliver upon the following:
+At the end of this week you need to deliver upon the following in the Slack channel [#postgraduationpack](https://hackyourfuture.slack.com/archives/C010LE1F9U7):

 1. A video explaining 1 concept you've learned about most about during the development of the project you're working on.
 Post the video in the Slack channel